-Last summer we told you about the R22 phase out and with cooling season approaching, Service Experts Heating & Air Conditioning wanted to remind you of your courses of action.
+We told you last summer about the R22 phase out and with cooling season approaching, Service Experts Heating & Air Conditioning wanted to remind you of your courses of action.

-If you have an AC system installed earlier than 2010, it probably uses R22 refrigerant, which is what keeps the air coming from your air conditioner cool and pleasant.
-The EPA began phasing out R22 refrigerant in recent years because it was contributing to the depletion of the Earth’s ozone layer.
+If you have an AC system installed earlier than 2010, it most likely uses R22 refrigerant, which is what causes the air coming from your air conditioner to be cool and comfortable.
+The EPA began phasing out R22 refrigerant in recent years because it was adding to the depletion of the Earth’s ozone layer.

-Beginning in 2010, the manufacturing and importing of R22 was prohibited and by 2020, R22 will basically no longer be allowed.
+Beginning in 2010, the manufacturing and importing of R22 was prohibited and by 2020, R22 will essentially no longer be allowed.

-The cost of R22 is rising because of the decreasing supply, and will not be obtainable for use at all by 2020.
+The cost of R22 is rising because of the reducing supply, and will not be obtainable for use at all by 2020.

 GOT IT?
 GOOD!
 SO WHAT DOES ALL THIS MEAN?

 2) Call an expert to replace the parts in your current air conditioner to help make it compatible with approved air conditioner refrigerant.
-However, this is not recommended because it could invalidate your warranty(ies).
+Keep in mind, this is not recommended because it could invalidate your warranty(ies).